dhunton/DSC650/docs/lessons/12-week/week03.md

 # >>> 625441
 ```

-#### c.
-Evolve the Protocol Buffers and Avro Schemas

-Protocol Buffers, Avro, and Parquet all allow for schema evolution.
-Create an updated Avro schemas that include the field `geohash` for source and destination airports.
-Create this in the `schemas` directory as `routesv2.avsc`.
-Use this new schema to validate the previously created `routes.avro` dataset.
-If you evolved your schema correctly, the new schema should be backward compatible.

 ## Submission Instructions

 For this assignment, you will submit a zip archive containing the contents of the `dsc650/assignments/assignment03/` directory.
 Use the naming convention of `assignment03_LastnameFirstname.zip` for the zip archive.

+If you are using Jupyter, you can create a zip archive by running the `Package Assignments.ipynb` notebook.

 You can create this archive in Bash (or a similar Unix shell) using the following commands.

 ```shell
 cd dsc650/assignments